SeanAbstract/gatsby-starter-netlify-cms/src/pages/about/index.md

       investing service.
     icon: /img/people.svg
     title: Our Backers
+  - description: >-
-  - description: "Snowball X is a registered Financial Services Provider and a member of the Snowball Group.
-We have established an internet-based brokerage service, collaborating with Interactive Brokers, the largest electronic brokerage firm in the US by the number of daily average revenue trades. \rOur parent company, Snowball Finance, has identified a significant opportunity – in many geographies – to provide online broking services to individuals who wish to invest in global share markets and has set up Snowball X in New Zealand, which will be the head office of a global financial services business targeting investors world-wide. \rSnowball X is a well-funded, technology advanced and fully compliant operated securities brokerage firm.
-We are dedicated to bringing online global trading experiences to diverse worldwide customers."
+      Snowball X is a registered Financial Services Provider and a member of the Snowball Group.
+We have established an internet-based brokerage service, collaborating with Interactive Brokers, the largest electronic brokerage firm in the US by the number of daily average revenue trades.

+      Our parent company, Snowball Finance, has identified a significant opportunity – in many geographies – to provide online broking services to individuals who wish to invest in global share markets and has set up Snowball X in New Zealand, which will be the head office of a global financial services business targeting investors world-wide.

+      Snowball X is a well-funded, technology advanced and fully compliant operated securities brokerage firm.
+We are dedicated to bringing online global trading experiences to diverse worldwide customers.
     icon: /img/business.svg
     title: Our Business
 historyCards: